Button ID Program

 Easy List Generation

 - We recommend using iNaturalist to track your observations and species. iNaturalist provides a free, easy-to-use method for recording your encounters with other organisms and sharing them with others.
 Download it today to see firsthand how it works; join the “WPMC Western Pennsylvania Fungi” project and add your observations.
+You can then export the species list from iNaturalist or just share your iNat account name with Julie Travaglini at ButtonID.

 - Go to WPMC Website and use the Species List Generator